GENI-NSF/geni-tools/README-stitching.txt

 Internet2 currently operates a ''prototype'' GENI aggregate over ION.
 This aggregate accepts calls using the GENI Aggregate Manager API, and translates those into calls to OSCARS (ION).

+This aggregate has no compute resources - it exists only to provision circuits between other aggregates.
+When you request a stitched link between 2 aggregates, often stitcher and the SCS will automatically add ION to your request to provide connectivity.

 This same software runs other aggregates for OSCARS networks, specifically the MAX aggregate.